 Complex Workflows: A law firm needs caller information to: (1) Check if caller is existing client in proprietary case management system, (2) Route to appropriate attorney based on practice area mentioned in call, (3) Create intake form with custom questions, (4) Trigger conflict check.
 This multi-step, conditional logic requires custom code.

-HIPAA Compliance: A medical clinic can't send patient data through third-party platforms like Zapier without additional BAA agreements and compliance verification.
-Direct webhook integration to their HIPAA-compliant EHR system is simpler and more secure.
+Data Security: A medical clinic can't send patient data through third-party platforms like Zapier without additional compliance verification.
+Direct webhook integration to their secure EHR system is simpler and more secure.

 Cost at Scale: Zapier charges per task.
 At $29.99/month, you get 750 tasks.
 If you're processing 2,000 calls/month with 2 actions per call (create contact + send notification), that's 4,000 tasks = $99/month in Zapier fees alone.
 Custom webhooks are unlimited at $199/month total.